HEAL History

 She is a HEAL Facilitator Training graduate.
 As the lead therapist and Executive Director of Raven Rock Ranch, she combines all of her passions and talents in one role.
 Raven Rock Ranch rescues horses and pairs them with at-risk children.

-Jeanette Lysell, HEAL Designated Instructor
+Jeanette Lysell, HEAL Advisor and Designated Instructor

-Norunn Kogstad, MD, HEAL Designated Instructor
+Norunn Kogstad, MD, HEAL Advisor and Designated Instructor

 David Young (1928-2021) HEAL Contributing Researcher